Numi2/numi-wallet/USER_FLOW.md

 1. **Visit the site** → Redirected to `/login`
 2. **Login page**:
-   - Enter password to unlock wallet
+   - Enter 12-word recovery phrase to unlock wallet
    - Option to create new wallet (clears existing one)
 3. **Successful login** → Redirected to `/dashboard`
 4. **Dashboard** → Wallet unlocked and ready to use